Mahdi-Razi-Gandomani/camScanner/README.md

-# Document Scanning and Preprocessing
+# Document Scanning and Processing

 This project implements a program to scan and preprocess a document image using OpenCV.
 The script detects the edges of a document, performs perspective transformation to correct the document's orientation, and applies adaptive thresholding to enhance the text.